TEESlab-UPRC/ANIMO/README.md

 > along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 > ```

+The input data contained in the **Data** folder are collected through publicly available sources, or are modified/simplified versions of private data. **ANIMO license does not apply to input data.**

 ## Acknowledgements
 The development of ANIMO has partially been funded by the following sources:
 - The EC-funded Horizon 2020 Framework Programme for Research and Innovation (EC H2020) Project titled “Energy Citizens for inclusive decarbonization” (ENCLUDE), with Grant Agreement No. 101022791.